LinkedInAttic/postcss-lang-optimizer/README.md

 per-language css files.
 The original CSS file has the language specific rulesets removed from it.

+This plugin uses postcss-lang-optimizer and adapts it for use in Ember.js projects.

 ## Configuration

 In environment.js you can customize the behavior of this addon by